The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 First and foremost, OTT streaming requires a professional-grade video hosting platform with OTT capabilities.
 OTT platform technology typically comes in downloadable software or an in-browser streaming tool.

 Some OTT platform technology is open source.
-However, the most popular options include a graphical user interface allowing broadcasters with any level of experience to navigate OTT broadcasting easily.
+However, the most popular options include a graphical user interface that allows broadcasters with any level of experience to navigate OTT broadcasting easily.
 With the right OTT platform technology, this highly technical process becomes accessible to those with limited to no technological know-how.

 Video hosting platforms come with various tools for hosting, storing, and managing video content at different price points.
-Some hosting features valuable for creating an OTT platform include video monetization, gold-standard security, HTML5 video players, white-label capabilities, brand customization, and API access.
+Some hosting features valuable for creating your own platform include OTT model monetization, gold-standard security, HTML5 video players, white-label capabilities, brand customization, and API access.

 Some of the most innovative OTT platform technology is available via Dacast, Vimeo OTT, and Brightcove.
 We recommend looking at our comparison of the 10 Best OTT video hosting providers for more information on this specific piece of OTT technology to find the platform that works best for you.